 Sources: WWP Talk Director Sonal Patel and WWP Talk managers Erika Myers, Nelson Lorenzo, Nicole Saunders, and Reginald Adeogun

 Wounded Warrior Project’s mission is to honor and empower wounded warriors, and that includes improving overall mental health and reducing the number of veteran suicides.
 Here are some of the free programs and services WWP offers to help warriors with their mental well-being.

 WWP Talk: WWP Talk is a nonclinical, telephonic, emotional support and goal-setting program that breaks down the barriers of isolation.
 The program helps both warriors and family support members plan individualized paths toward personal growth.
 “We truly have the ability to meet our warriors and family support members where they are at in their journey,” Patel said.

-Warrior Care Network: This is a partnership between WWP and four academic medical centers, which focuses on treating veterans with PTSD, traumatic brain injury (TBI), and other related conditions.
-Our two-to three-week intensive outpatient program uses evidenced-based clinical treatments and complementary wellness and health services to fast-track the journey to better mental and brain health.
+Warrior Care Network: This is a partnership between WWP and four world-renowned academic medical centers, which focuses on treating veterans with PTSD, traumatic brain injury (TBI), and other related conditions.
+This two-week accelerated treatment program uses evidence-based clinical treatments and complementary wellness and health services to fast-track the journey to better mental and brain health.
 Studies show that participants completing the program experience a significant improvement in PTSD and depression symptoms.